zimwick/Palo-Alto-Chromebook-Identity/README.md

 Make sure you have a url that can hit the php.index file so like https://mytesturl.com/index.php

 in the index.php file go to line 29 and put in the url of your palo alto firewall such as https://10.10.10.10/api/?type=user-id then on line 30 enter in the palo alto api key.
-Palo alto has documentation on how to get the api key. thats it for the index.php file.
+Here is palo altos documentation on how to get the api key https://docs.paloaltonetworks.com/pan-os/9-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key you can also do it directly in the browser if you are comfortable with that. thats it for the index.php file.

 Next open your background.js file and go to line 17 and enter in the url that points to the php file such as https://mytesturl.com/index.php